ElSenpaiSAMA/ElSenpaiSAMA/README.md

         <br>
         <p>
             <strong>
-               I am a student of a CFGS in DAM at Prat Educació Institute.<br><br> I primarily specialize in Java and Python.
+               I´m a student of a CFGS in DAM at Prat Educació Institute.<br><br> I primarily specialize in Java and Python.
 I also have knowledge of MySQL, Arduino, JavaScript, HTML5, and CSS.<br><br>
-               Currently, I am learning React, Unity, Node.js, and C#.<br><br> I am new to this great world and hope to continue learning more over time and apply the knowledge gained in different projects.
+               Currently, I am learning React, Unity, Node.js, and C#.<br><br> I´m new to this great world and hope to continue learning more over time and apply the knowledge gained in different projects.
             </strong>
         </p>
         <ul>